Designing your Cluster Backup/Restore Process

 /db directory within contains OrientDB databases and requires special treatment.

 db directory cannot be backed up by basic file system backup tools while Nexus Repository Manager is running.
-Create an Admin - Export databases for backup task as described in the Backup and Restore section for each of your High Availability nodes.
-You can schedule these tasks to run concurrently.
+Instead create an Admin - Export databases for backup task as described in the Backup and Restore section.

 For the rest of the content within the